 Avoid Hot Showers or Baths

 A hot shower or bath certainly gives us a break from the cold outside.
-However, it doesn’t do any favors for our skin.
+However, it doesn’t do any favours for our skin.
 The hot water can actually dry out the natural oils.
 The longer you stay in the shower, the more these oils deplete.
 Make sure your shower or bath water isn’t too hot.

 Use Naturally Hydrating Products

 Always use naturally hydrating products.
-Make sure they’re free of BHA, BHT, phthalates, parabens, siloxanes, and sodium laureth sulfate.
+Make sure they’re free of BHA, BHT, phthalates, parabens, siloxanes, and sodium laureth sulphate.
 We tend to only look for skin products in drugstores and at the cosmetic counter.
 But you can also look in your pantry and in health food stores to find excellent natural moisturizers.
 Coconut oil, for example, acts as an emollient, providing a softening and soothing effect.
 I highly recommend Nutiva Organic Virgin Coconut Oil you can use it for cooking as well as skin care.

 A Nutritious Diet

-A nutritious diet which includes healthy fats and colorful vitamin-rich vegetables and fruits is essential to maintaining hydrated, healthy skin.
+A nutritious diet which includes healthy fats and colourful vitamin-rich vegetables and fruits is essential to maintaining hydrated, healthy skin.
 Healthy fats, such as the omega-3 fatty acids found in fish and flax seeds, can help skin retain its elasticity.

 Antioxidants like vitamin A, found in yellow, orange and red vegetables, are ideal for this purpose.
-Furthermore, a vitamin A deficiency can actually cause the skin to become dry and rough.
+Furthermore, vitamin A deficiency can actually cause the skin to become dry and rough.
 It may seem like common sense, but it’s true that your skin’s hydration is linked to your body’s hydration.
 Try to make sure you are drinking eight to 10 glasses of water a day.